 Others cut out the wiping altogether by using bidets with automatic dryers.

-By using bidets in this way, they can reduce deforestation by negating the need to buy toilet paper, and reduce their carbon footprint further by having no wipes to wash.
+Using bidets in this way can reduce deforestation by negating the need to buy toilet paper and reduce their carbon footprint further by having no wipes to wash.

 I don’t think they have quite got the message!

 With emerging technology and a host of innovations in the bidet marketplace, bidets are now more affordable than ever.